-- Regaining the price of agricultural products to the national average (Promoting branding of Fukushima products) - Wildlife damage control - Further accelerating the resumption of farming, developing and demonstrating advanced technology, securing new manpower - Area of farmland in the 12 disaster affected municipalities where operations can be resumed.
-Progress rate: 38.0% (March 2021) - Promoting measures against radioactive materials necessary for the maintenance of forests as well as revitalizing the forest areas for logs and minor forest products - Resumption of coastal fishery, support for expanding market channels, securing and fostering human resources for fishery operators and management entities
+- Regaining the price of agricultural products to the national average (Promoting branding of Fukushima products) - Further accelerating the resumption of farming, developing and demonstrating advanced technology, securing new manpower - Area of farmland in the 12 disaster affected municipalities where operations can be resumed.
+Progress rate: 42.6% (Mar.
+2022) - Wildlife damage control - Promoting measures against radioactive materials necessary for the maintenance of forests as well as revitalizing the forest areas for logs and minor forest products - Resumption of coastal fishery, support for expanding market channels, securing and fostering human resources for fishery operators and management entities